tauri-apps/tauri/tauri-updater/README.md

     -V, --version        Prints version information

 OPTIONS:
-    -b, --binary <binary>                        Sign the specified binary -p, --password <password>                    Set private key password when signing -k, --private-key <private-key>              Load the private key from a string -f, --private-key-path <private-key-path>    Load the private key from a file -w, --write-keys <write-keys>                Write private key to a file
+    -p, --password <password>                    Set private key password when signing -k, --private-key <private-key>              Load the private key from a string -f, --private-key-path <private-key-path>    Load the private key from a file --sign-file <sign-file>                  Sign the specified file
+    -w, --write-keys <write-keys>                Write private key to a file
 ```

 ***

-Environment variables used to sign:
+Environment variables used to sign with `tauri-bundler`:
+If they are set, and `tauri.conf.json` expose the public key, the bundler will automatically generate and sign the updater artifacts.

 `TAURI_PRIVATE_KEY`  Path or String of your private key

 `TAURI_KEY_PASSWORD`  Your private key password (optional)